robinske/passkeys-workshop/README.md

 </html>
 ```

-This provides placeholders for sign up and sign in functions that we will fill in next.
+This provides placeholders for sign up and sign in functions that we will create next.

 Now it is time to add the SDK.
 For this tutorial you will load it from the [CDN](https://github.com/twilio/twilio-verify-passkeys-web/tree/0.0.2?tab=readme-ov-file#using-it-from-cdn) in the **index.html** file.
 Add the following script tag inside the **`<head>`** element after the **`<title>`**: